rafalkaron/rafalkaron.github.io/content/blog/photo-development-process.md

 : This photo could probably be stylized by distinctly colorizing dark and light areas.

 Use negative vignette
-: Add white vignette to make the photo feel colder, frozen.
+: Adding a white vignette could make the photo feel colder, frosted.